catamorphism/message-format-wg/exploration/function-composition-part-2.md

 that consume and produce resolved values, and others as "formatters" that consume a resolved value and produce a formatted value.
-Defining these terms is another objective.
+Defining these terms is another problem this document outlines.

-## Use-Cases
+## Use Cases

-Given the breadth of the problem being addressed, we start with a set of use cases before generalizing them in the "Background" section.
+Given the breadth of the problems being addressed, we start with a set of use cases before generalizing them in the "Background" section.